People With Mild Symptoms Can Spread Coronavirus, European Researchers Warn

 Broad surveillance of the general population will be key to controlling subsequent waves of the disease, she warns, especially as draconian social distancing measures are loosened.

 The emerging science of the coronavirus is not all bad news, however.
-Garzino-Demo points to new, not-yet-peer-reviewed research in rhesus macaques which appears to show that the virus does not cause reinfections.
-That's in line with what's known about other, less deadly coronaviruses, but the initial finding is still reassuring he says.
-Koopmans says based on other such diseases, mild reinfection may sometimes happen, but most people will experience the worst of it the first time around.
+Garzino-Demo points to new, not-yet-peer-reviewed research in rhesus macaques that appears to show that the virus does not cause reinfections.
+That's in line with what's known about other less deadly coronaviruses, but the initial finding is still reassuring, he says.
+Koopmans says that based on other such diseases, mild reinfection may sometimes happen, but most people will experience the worst of it the first time around.

-And regarding the concern that virus could mutate, Koopmans says that genetic analysis by her lab shows the virus is not mutating much, and not in ways that would make it even more harmful.
+And regarding the concern that the virus could mutate, Koopmans says that genetic analysis by her lab shows that the virus is not mutating much and not in ways that would make it even more harmful.
 "There's no real obvious changes that would be of concern," she says.

-Despite the deep crisis faced by the world's public health system, the scientists believe that the pandemic will eventually pass.
-Health care workers will do their best to handle the surges in illness, scientists will rush towards treatments and vaccines, and governments will try to support those in need.
+Despite the deep crisis faced by the world's public health systems, the scientists believe that the pandemic will eventually pass.
+Health care workers will do their best to handle the surges in illness, scientists will rush toward treatments and vaccines, and governments will try to support those in need.

 "There is a lot of generosity.
 People are really working hard to make this thing go away, doing their part," Garzino-Demo says.
 "We are going to win this war."